opensandiego/sandiego-food-map/CONTRIBUTING.md

 After successfully forking the repository, clone the forked repository to your local development system, `git clone <GitHub repository>`.
 The GitHub repository will be cloned to your local development system and its initial branch should be named *master*.
 Use `git status` to display current branch you are on.

 ## Branches
 If you need to keep your changes seperate from other ongoing work, it is best to create a branch, as follows `git branch <your branch name> master`.
 Checkout your branch, `git checkout <branch name>` and make your changes on your branch.
+For working branches, please call them topic and then the name of the topic like so: `topic-<nameOfTheTopic>`
 ## Commits
 Make your changes using your favorite editor, and then `commit` the changes to your local branch, `git commit`, you will be prompted to enter a commit comment, ensure it is meaningful to your commit.